Crystal Palace v Aston Villa

 Published

-BBC Local News: London -- Preview followed by live coverage of Sunday's Premier League game between Crystal Palace and Aston Villa.Full Article
+BBC Local News: Birmingham and Black Country -- Preview followed by live coverage of Sunday's Premier League game between Crystal Palace and Aston Villa.Full Article

 Published

-BBC Local News: London -- Preview followed by live coverage of Sunday's Premier League game between Crystal Palace and Aston Villa.Full Article
+BBC Local News: Birmingham and Black Country -- Preview followed by live coverage of Sunday's Premier League game between Crystal Palace and Aston Villa.Full Article

-Roy Hodgson has named his Crystal Palace side for the Premier League fixture against Aston Villa at Selhurst Park
+Roy Hodgson says his Crystal Palace team were back to their best in the second half against Aston Villa as the Eagles came from..

-Latest Aston Villa transfer news from BirminghamLive brings all the top headlines on Sunday, May 16 2021 as Dean Smith's side..
+Aston Villa led twice through John McGinn and Anwar El Ghazi only to fall victim to a second half comeback from the Eagles